johnpoole/calgary-water/README.md

 - Zoom: mouse wheel / trackpad pinch
 - Query: hover for a quick tooltip, click a feature to inspect its properties

+## Basemap

+The page renders an online raster basemap using OpenStreetMap tile images (internet required).

 ## Run locally

 Browsers generally block `fetch()` when opening `index.html` directly from disk (the `file://` scheme).
 Run a local web server from this folder instead.